 This page is divided into to sections.
-The first section contains general information about Austria and the secound part contains information about all the cities I have been to.
+The first section contains general information about Austria, like history, description of culture, currency, visa, ravel to and in the country and crime / safety.
+The second part contains information about all the cities I have been to.

 General information about Austria

 Austria is situated in central Europe.
 Along with neighboring Switzerland Austria is the winter sports capital of Europe.
 Austria is just as popular for summer tourists who visit its historic cities and villages and hike in the magnificent scenery of the alps.
 German is the official language in Austria and there are few differences to the writen German spoken in Germany.
 There are though some vocabulary differences between Austrian German the Hochdeutsch German used in Germany.
 Something that struck me as I traveled Austriais that verything is in perfect order.
 There is no littering to speak of nor no grafitti in public areas.

 There are 6 international airports in Austria.
 The most important one is Vienna.
 Other international airports include Graz, Innsbruck, Klagenfurt, Linz, and Salzburg.
 For traveling to the western states it is recommended to use the very close Munich airport.

 Travelling within Austria